openZH/NachbR/README.md

 - `file_destination`: Character string indicating the local folder where the shapefile should be saved.
 - `email_address`: A valid email address required to authenticate the download request via the GISZH API.
-- `retrieval_day`: The weekday (e.g., "Monday") on which the file should be automatically re-downloaded if the script is run on that day.
+- `retrieval_day`: The weekday (e.g., "Monday") on which the file should be automatically re-downloaded if the script is run on that day (the layer is updated on a weekly basis).

+> **Note**:
+Executing `get_liegenschaften_layer()` can take up to two hours due to infrastructure constraints in the Geo-Portal.

 #### `add_spatial_information(df_bp, sf_liegenschaften)`
-Converts a cleaned permit data frame into a spatial layer (sf) and enriches with address, deadline, and URL information.
+Converts a cleaned permit data frame into a spatial layer (sf) and enriches it with address, deadline, and URL information.

 - `df_bp`: Cleaned building permit data
 - `sf_liegenschaften`: Official Zurich land parcel spatial layer